Strategies for using copies

 An attempt to recover the data sets in separate jobs will cause contention for this copy.

 For image copies, the recover utility must read the pages of all previous data sets to recover a specific data set.
-For cabinet copies, NGT Recover positions to the desired data set.
+For cabinet copies, BMC AMI Recover positions to the desired data set.

 If you always recover all of the data sets or have a very small partitioned space and have no need to run separate concurrent recoveries for data sets, an image copy for all data sets may be appropriate.
 If you have several small table or index spaces that need to be recovered together, a cabinet copy may be appropriate.